eiriksm/pi-temp-logger/README.md

 pi-temp-logger
 ===
-A node js temp logger.
+A node js temp logger for the raspberry pi.

 Extremely simple usage example:
 ```